Negative refraction and tiling billiards: The Trihexagonal Tiling

 Finally, we apply the Pentagon Lemma and then substitute in the relations from above:

 as desired.

 \end{proof}

-\begin{theorem} The trihexagonal tiling exhibits trajectories that are dense in an infinite region of the plane. \end{theorem}
+\begin{theorem} The trihexagonal tiling exhibits trajectories that fill infinite regions of the plane with line segments that are arbitrarily close together. \end{theorem}

-\begin{proof} By (\ref{intersections}), the intersections of the $n^{\text{th}}$ member of the family of drift-periodic trajectories described in Proposition \ref{turning_drift} to a selected edge are a distance $\frac 1 {2n-1}$ apart.
-Thus, the limiting trajectory is dense in that edge, and thus dense on the neighboring tiles, and thus dense on infinitely many tiles. \end{proof}
+\begin{proof} By (\ref{intersections}), the intersections of the $n^{\text{th}}$ member of the family of drift-periodic trajectories described in Proposition \ref{turning_drift} with a selected edge are a distance $\frac 1 {2n-1}$ apart.
+Thus, we can construct a trajectory where the intersections are arbitrarily close together, and thus the line segments on the neighboring tiles, and then on infinitely many tiles, are also arbitrarily close. \end{proof}

 The word ``trajectories'' is plural in Theorem \ref{dense} because we expect that a similar analysis on other families of drift-periodic trajectories would yield the same result; however, the required calculations are onerous and we have not undertaken them.